-The application of the code to Type A Power Generation Modules is also considered, provided they act either as Defence Providers or Restoration Provider.
-The objective is to be able to integrate them in the processes defined in the code.
+The application of the Network Code to Type A Power Generation Modules is also considered, provided they act either as Defence Providers or Restoration Provider.
+The objective is to be able to integrate them in the processes defined in the Network Code.
 At the moment it is not current practice and it is not planned to use Type A Power Generation Modules in Restoration Plans, but NC ER should let this possibility open for the future.

-In addition, this article provides that Types A and B Power Generating Modules could fulfil the requirements they are subject to directly or indirectly, via e.g. an aggregator, so as to ease the compliance with this code by these Power Generating Modules.
+In addition, this article provides that Types A and B Power Generating Modules could fulfil the requirements they are subject to directly or indirectly, via e.g. an aggregator, so as to ease the compliance with this Network Code by these Power Generating Modules.
+This provision applies also to Demand Side Response.

 Finally, this article also includes a paragraph about possible delegation of tasks to Regional Security Coordination Initiatives (RSCI) in the Emergency and Restoration context.
-It must be noted that such a delegation is included in NC OS and apply to any System States.
-But one could ask if there could be a specific role for RSCIs in Emergency, Blackout and/or Restoration States:
+It must be noted that such a delegation is included in NC OS and applies to any System States.
+One could ask if there could be a specific role for RSCIs in Emergency, Blackout and/or Restoration States:

 During Emergency, the RSCI may perform the same activities than in Normal and Alert states.
-For instance, in case of preparation of a measure of the System Defence Plan (Manuel Demand Disconnection, Assistance for Power Supply, power flows management ...), requiring coordination between several TSOs due to the area concerned, the RSCI may support this coordination, through Security Analysis studies etc...
+For instance, in case of preparation of a measure of the System Defence Plan (Manual Demand Disconnection, Assistance for Power Supply, power flows management ...), requiring coordination between several TSOs due to the area concerned, the RSCI may support this coordination, through Security Analysis studies etc...

-During Restoration, an RSCI could provide coordination services, especially during resynchronisation phase and/or top-down strategy.
+During Restoration, an RSCI could provide coordination services, especially during resynchronisation phase and/or top-down re-energisation strategy.

-But RSCI are not granted today any role and responsibility in real-time operation.
+But RSCI are not granted today any role and responsibility in real-time operation, neither in activities related to emergency and restoration, even in "off-line".
 ENTSO-E position paper on TSOs coordination for system operation does not cover real-time activities and addresses activities performed on another timeframe.
 Enlarging the scope of mandatory activities for RSCI raises new questions that need to be considered: